cullendales/matcha-finder/README.md

 # matcha-finder
 ## About
 This program was born out of my girlfriend's need for finding matcha lattes in every city we travel to together and spending way too much time scouring reviews for a hint of how they taste.
 I set out to make a more convenient format for her to decide on which cafe to go to and skip the time needed to read multiple reviews.
-This program will list all cafes within a city searched using Google Places and Geocaching APIs and output their rating, as well as adjectives people wrote in reviews about the matcha lattes in a convenient format underneath the cafes.
+This program will list all cafes with matcha lattes within a city searched using Google Places and Geocaching APIs and output their rating, as well as adjectives people wrote in reviews about the matcha lattes in a convenient format underneath the cafes.
 The user can then further filter based off the keyword adjectives output or rating threshold to decide on the perfect cafe for them.

 ## Getting Started
 #### Installation